-Infections of the pelvic floor and urinary tract (UTI) in women should not be neglected once diagnosed.
-The problem is an early diagnosis.
-The signs and symptoms of pelvic inflammatory disease or UTI may initially be mild or difficult to pick up.
-Some women may not even experience any signs or symptoms.
-As a result, these infections may become chronic and seriously affect the other vital organs.
+Once detected, infections of the pelvic floor and urinary tract (UTI) in women should not be ignored.
+The issue is a lack of early detection.
+The signs and symptoms of pelvic inflammatory disease (PID) or urinary tract infection (UTI) might be subtle at first.
+Some women may not show any signs or symptoms at all.
+As a result, these infections may become chronic, wreaking havoc on the body’s other essential organs.

-In Pelvic inflammatory disease (PID) the infection spreads to the female reproductive organs, most often through sexual contact.
-Bacteria being the causative agent, can affect your vagina, uterus, fallopian tubes, and ovaries.
-You may not realize your reproductive organs are affected until you have trouble getting pregnant or you develop chronic pelvic pain.
+Pelvic inflammatory disease (PID) occurs when an infection spreads from the male reproductive organs to the female reproductive organs, most commonly through sexual intercourse.
+The causal agent, bacteria, can harm your vagina, uterus, fallopian tubes, and ovaries.
+You may not notice you have a problem with your reproductive organs until you have difficulties getting pregnant or have severe pelvic pain.

-The signs and symptoms of the pelvic inflammatory disease might be mild and difficult to recognize.
-Some women don’t have any signs or symptoms.
+The signs and symptoms of pelvic inflammatory disease might be subtle and hard to spot.
+Some women show no signs or symptoms at all.

-The doctor will do a thorough investigation to see the depth of the damage following, which specific curative action can be taken to neutralize the infection and the complications it may have created.
+The doctor will do a comprehensive examination to determine the extent of the damage and, as a result, what particular therapeutic action may be performed to eliminate the infection and any issues it may have caused.